15 Best Dash Cam for RAV4 You’ll Never Regret Buying

 Best 3-channel coverage

-5. TERUNSOUl D018 (4K Front + 4K Rear + 1080P Cabin) – Near‑360° Coverage Without Guesswork
+5. Vantrue N4 Pro S (4K Front + 2.5K Rear + 1080P Cabin) – Near‑360° Coverage Without Guesswork

-3-channel IR cabin night vision GPS + Wi‑Fi 6 + 128GB card
+3-channel Triple STARVIS 2 + IR cabin GPS + 5GHz Wi‑Fi + 24/7 parking

 If you want the “I don’t want blind spots” setup, this is the category: front, rear, and cabin.
 For RAV4 owners with teen drivers, rideshare use, frequent passengers, or simply a desire for maximum evidence, a 3‑channel camera can be the cleanest decision.
 Not because it’s fancy—but because it closes the loopholes that arguments love to hide inside.

 RAV4 practicality note: 3‑channel installs are more wiring than dual setups.
-You’re routing rear cable to the hatch, managing camera angles, and ensuring nothing blocks your forward view.
+You’re routing the supplied 20ft rear cable to the hatch, managing camera angles, and ensuring nothing blocks your forward view.
 But if you do it once properly—tucked behind the mirror, rear cable hidden along trim, cabin angle set to capture seats without glare— you end up with a system that feels “professional.”
 It becomes your vehicle’s black box.

 Why it’s powerful